Good Information Sources

 Complementary and Alternative Medicine (National Cancer Institute)

 Columns by Bob Riter about alternative cancer care

 Living with advanced cancer is scary.
 One must cope with a serious reality but also move forward with life on a day-to-day basis.
 We’ve compiled some helpful resources below.
 We also offer a twice-a-month support group for people living with cancer as a chronic disease.
 We call it Pat’s Group in honor of Pat Thonney who created the group.
 Please call us at 277-0960 or email firstname.lastname@example.org.
 We’d love to talk with you.

 Good Information Resources

-National Cancer Institute: Coping with Advanced Cancer
+National Cancer Institute: Advanced Cancer

 National Cancer Institute: When Someone you Love has Advanced Cancer

 MacMillan Cancer Support (Great Britain): Coping with Advanced Cancer

 Center to Advance Palliative Care: Get Palliative Care.Org